Optimal Control for a Class of Infinite Dimensional Systems Involving an $L^\infty$-term in the Cost Functional: Introduction

-\paragraph{Notation.} First and second-order partial derivatives are denoted with the use of indexes.
-When there is no ambiguity, the time variable is sometimes omitted, or written only once (e.g. $H(y,u,p)(s)$, instead of $H(y(s),u(s),p(s))$.
-The first and second-order derivatives with respect to all variables (except the adjoint state, in the case of the Hamiltonian) are denoted by $D$ and $D^2$, respectively.
+\paragraph{Notation.} When there is no ambiguity, the time variable is sometimes omitted, or written only once (e.g. $H(y,u,p)(s)$, instead of $H(y(s),u(s),p(s))$.
+First and second-order partial derivatives are denoted with the use of indexes.
+The first and second-order derivatives with respect to all variables (except the adjoint state $p$ and the Lagrange multiplier $\lambda$, for the Hamiltonian and the Lagrangians) are denoted by $D$ and $D^2$, respectively.
+The partial derivative of a function $\varphi$ with respect to a variable $y$ in a direction $z$ is denoted as $\varphi_y(y).z$.
 When a function $h$ is left- and right-continuous at a given time $t$, the left- and right-limits are denoted by $h(t^-)$ and $h(t^+)$, respectively, and the jump is denoted by $[h]_t$.